HRW4U DSL

 Building

-Once setup, simply run:
+Once set up, simply run:

 make